Luunagda/Luunagda/README.md

 ### Hi, I'm Luunagda 👋
 👩 My name is Cyan.

-🌱 I’m currently learning web development, audiovisual, design and communication in the second year of Bachelor in the multimedia and internet.
+🌱 I’m currently learning web development, audiovisual, design and communication in the third year of Bachelor in the multimedia and internet.

 <!--
 **Luunagda/Luunagda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.